Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 Most bones' properties (excepted the transform ones) are regrouped in each bone's sub-panel, in the *Armature Bones* panel in *Edit Mode*.
 Let us detail them.

-Note that some of them are also available in the 3D views, through the three pop-up menus within the same entry:
+Note that some of them are also available in the 3D Views, through the three pop-up menus within the same entry:

 - *Toggle Setting*: :kbd:`Shift-W` or :menuselection:`Armature --> Bone Settings --> Toggle a Setting`